-Reduce any distraction e.g. noise by closing the bathroom door.
+Reduce any distraction such as noise by closing the bathroom door.

-Provide a target e.g. Ping pong ball.
+Provide a target - a ping pong ball is good.

 Encourage the child to go to the toilet at the same time as the parent to show the child what to do.